 - Gain a music qualification alongside your undergraduate degree in another field

 The Diploma in Music provides the opportunity to further your musical training or explore areas of academic and practical interest in music, while gaining a music qualification alongside your undergraduate studies in another field.

-The program can be tailored, depending on your interests, and provides access to the full range of MCM curriculum.
+The program can be tailored, depending on your interests, and provides access to the full range of Conservatorium curriculum.

 You study the course alongside Bachelor of Music students, allowing you to build valuable friendships and networks in a challenging musical environment.

 At the conclusion of the course, students taking practical subjects will have acquired advanced practical abilities comparable (at a minimum) with the end of the second year of the Bachelor of Music course.
 Students taking academic subjects will have completed the equivalent to a major in music studies.

 You can commence the diploma at the beginning of your degree, or at any time up to the start of your final year.
 Later entry may require prior completion of music breadth subjects and will extend the duration of your enrolment beyond the three years of your bachelors degree.